aionescu/pretty-enum/README.md

 `pretty-enum` aims to be as easy to use out-of-the-box as possible.

 All you need for the examples below is `using PrettyEnum;`.

-**Disclaimer**: The library's API is still under development, there may be breaking changes in the future.

 To use the default pretty-printer to format an enum value, just use `enum.PrettyPrint()`.
 It will automatically format `PascalCase`, `camelCase`, `Snake_case`, and `UPPER_SNAKE_CASE` enums to `Title Case`.